The choice is yours

 Unfortunately, coping with a death by suicide is something at Kate’s Club we work with on a weekly basis.
 On average, we have four new families join per month who are grieving the death of someone by suicide.
 For the first time, deaths by suicides have increased.
 “On Thursday, US government health officials said US suicides had risen by 30% since 1999, and that the crisis presented a growing problem.
 Nearly 45,000 Americans died by suicide in 2016.”

 Adults often struggle with helping children understand something that they do not understand themselves.
 We do know that children need honest talk about suicide in age appropriate language.
 They need reassurance nothing they did or said caused the suicide.
 They also need help understanding mental illness.
+Kate's Club hass free grief support and grief resources for grievers.
 Most people who have depression or other forms of mental illness do not attempt suicide, but some do.
 Suicide survivors including children need to know it is okay to ask “why?” but also need help to live without the answer in many cases.

 Each September, Kate’s Club offers a family support group for suicide loss.
 This is a remarkable time of healing and support.
 Adults and children learn that they are not alone in their grief journeys.
 Many times, they have feelings of guilt, shame, confusion, and anger.
 These feelings are often magnified because of the stigma and many times the curiosity of others after a death by suicide.
 People saying their loved-ones were “selfish” or “weak” is not helpful nor is asking intrusive questions.
 People who lose a loved-one to suicide need the same support as other grievers.
 They need friends who will listen, who will be available anytime, and who talk about their loved-one and share memories.
 A person’s death should not overshadow their life.